espocrm/documentation/docs/development/metadata.md

 * `custom/Espo/Modules/{ModuleName}/Resources/metadata`
 * `custom/Espo/Custom/Resources/metadata`

 When you access data by a path `clientDefs.Account.views.edit` the first lexeme `clientDefs` corresponds to a dir name, the second `Account` – to a file name `Account.json`.
-All following lexemes correspond to a path in the JSON object.
+All the following lexemes correspond to a path in the JSON object.

 ```json
 {